Alex-CodeLab/django-base-template/README.md

 Django 1.11 (for python2.7)
 Django 2 (python3)
 includes bootstrap3, Allauth, and some other useful apps.
+These are esy to remove if you dont need it.

 The goal of this template is to set up a fully functional django project in minutes, and have a clear project structure.